 Management is responsible for the selection and use of appropriate accounting policies.
-The significant accounting policies used by the School District are described in Note 1 to the financial statements.
-There were no new accounting policies adopted and, except as stated in Note L to the financial statements, the application of existing policies was not changed during the fiscal year ended June 30, 2021.
-We noted no transactions entered into by the School District during the year for which there is a lack of authoritative guidance or consensus.
+The significant accounting policies used by the School are described in Note 1 to the financial statements.
+We noted no transactions entered into by the governmental unit during the year for which there is a lack of authoritative guidance or consensus.
 All significant transactions have been recognized in the financial statements in the proper period.

 Accounting estimates are an integral part of the financial statements prepared by management and are based on management's knowledge and experience about past and current events and assumptions about future events.
 Certain accounting estimates are particularly sensitive because of their significance to the financial statements and because of the possibility that future events affecting them may differ significantly from those expected.
-The most sensitive estimates affecting the School District's financial statements were:
+The most sensitive estimate affecting the School's financial statements was: